 Seoul is actually a pretty big place, and if you love shopping there is a lot of that.
 I mean, a lot.
 It almost seems pointless to list areas to go to, but these were some of the ones I liked the best.
 Also, at the time of me writing this most things were pretty affordable — honestly cheap.
 So it made buying things easy to do.
 LOL

 This place was a lot more interesting to walk around.
 It had more of that “local” feel to it, which I liked.
-This area is also where the popular-must-see “container shopping area” is — it was OK in my opinion.
+This area is also where the popular-must-see “container shopping area” is called Common Ground — it was OK in my opinion.
 Other blogs seem to really over-hype this tiny area.
 But there was one cool thrift shop there and a really delicious (but slightly overpriced) spicy chicken sandwich (more on that in the food section).

 Piano Stairs At Euljiro 1-ga Station

 Uh..
 YEA!
 These piano stairs were so fun.
 You can totally play a song on them!
 We probably spent a good 20 mins just messing around here.
 So, maybe you don’t want to go out of your way to get here but if you’re in the area its was definitely fun.
 We were there at 8:46pm on a Saturday and it was pretty empty.
+We came upon them by complete chance as we were just passing through.

 You will find skin care stores galore in this area!
 Beware of the ladies trying to hand you “free” samples of face masks — they hang onto those babies until you walk into the store and buy stuff.
 Also, sometimes if you’re their first customer you may be able to bargain with them.
 The thing is: everything is in bulk!
 You’re getting like 80 face masks for ₩10,000.
 Which is cheap.
 And I will say they do make for a fun gift.